You can personalise your direct mail in many different ways, so we’ve narrowed this down to the ones we think will be the most effective.

 Personalised offers and Promotions- This is using knowledge of your customer and their purchasing patterns to use direct mail to target them directly:

-- Include an Offer- Include discount vouchers or coupon codes that relate to your customer and are personalised to their interests or past purchases.
+- You could include an Offer- Include discount vouchers or coupon codes that relate to your customer and are personalised to their interests or past purchases.

 - Upselling and Cross-selling- Offer and promote upgrades and add-ons to the customer’s previous purchases and promote related products/services to previous purchases.

-Segmenting your Customers- Segmenting your customer database will be a massive help in delivering a personalised direct mail campaign.
+Segmenting your Customers- Segmenting your customer database will greatly help deliver a personalised direct mail campaign.

-It would help if you practised how you segment your data so that you’re able to personalise based on the segmented information, e.g. business to business customers should be treated differently to business to consumer customers.
+It would help if you practised how you segment your data so that you can personalise based on the segmented information, e.g. business to business customers should be treated differently from business-to-consumer customers.

 You can segment your data by behavioural patterns like purchasing history or by where they live, by doing this promotes and develops brand loyalty.